ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ntels,
-Head and Foot Stones.
-Office: On Queen Street.
-Opposite the
-Valley House, Martinsburg.
-JOHN HELLER,
-Manufacturer of
-FIRST-CLASS BUGGIES AND
-CARRIAGES.
-—
-I
-Ordered Work
-a Specialty.
-West King Street, Martinsburg.
-Bibles and Testaments,
-all slies, American B. Society,
-Pabvin E. Deatrick,
-Treas. and Librarian.
--AT­
-H. N. DEA TRICK’S SHOE STORE.
-WANTFfl every smoker
-yyniiiLUi ToHeU)1 7 two.cen,
-sti.iJ.pH to help pay postage, packing
-Ac., and we will mail sample box of our
-Non-Nicotine Midget Cigars.
-Only one box to one address.
-Address: LANDIS A CO.,
-Shippensburq, Pa.

-STAR SPANGLED BANNER.
 O! say can you see, by the dawn’s early
 light.
 What so proudly we hailed at the twi­